DS-100/sp24/resources.md

 Lecture notes will be updated on a weekly basis, prior to the lecture.
 If you spot any errors or would like to suggest any changes, please email us at data100.instructors@berkeley.edu.

 ## Optional Supplementary Textbook
-Alongside each lecture are optional textbook readings to the Data 100 textbook, [Principles and Techniques of Data Science](https://www.textbook.ds100.org/).
+Alongside each lecture are optional textbook readings to the Data 100 textbook, [Principles and Techniques of Data Science](https://learningds.org/intro.html).
 Textbook readings are purely supplementary, and may contain material that is not in scope (and may also not be comprehensive).
+If you find issues with the textbook, email Prof. Gonzalez directly.

 ## Exam Resources